amized/Stickytable/README.md

 </table>
 ~~~~

 Style it how you like.
-Don't be scared of using widths/heights/paddings.
+Don't be scared of using widths/heights/paddings etc...

 ~~~~
 ...